sitch-io/lai-analysis/README.md

 Place the OpenCellID database at `lai-study/data/source`.
 It should be named `cell_towers.csv.gz` when you download it.
 Just move it into place without decompressing or renaming it.

+This is written for Python 2.7.
+Required modules:

+* celery
+* haversine
+* pykml
+* twilio

+The towers_by_lai file is the first stage.
+It places the feed in files by LAI, ready to be processed by report_outliers.py.
+The report_outliers.py script feeds rabbitmq on localhost, and you'll need to run `celery worker -A celeryutils` to process the jobs.
+If you want a nice web interface to watch the jobs go by, install flower (from pip) and `celery flower -A celeryutils`.
+Go to the URL that comes up after starting and you'll be able to adjust your queues, etc...